Ireland Women: Who Did What Since 2010?

 Penalty Try, Beibhinn Parsons and Cliodhna Moloney topped the try scoring with two each.

-Claire Keohane and Dorothy Wall debuted during the early games with Neve Jones, Katie O’Dwyer and Brittany Hogan getting capped in the October game.
+Claire Keohane and Dorothy Wall debuted early with Neve Jones, Katie O’Dwyer and Brittany Hogan getting capped in October.

 Ireland Win Ratio 75%